 Shepherd's pie, or cottage pie, as it's known in Britain, is believed to have existed since around 1791, when potatoes became an available, affordable crop to the poor.
 This dish was a perfect way to stretch leftover roasted meat.

 Originally, the pie was lined with mashed potato in addition to having a mashed potato crust.
 The term Shepherd's pie came into use, alongside cottage pie, from around 1870.

-Here’s a simple, tasty and inexpensive recipe for Shepherd’s pie:
+Here's a simple, tasty and inexpensive recipe for an Irish Shepherd's pie:

 2 tablespoons Irish butter

 4 tablespoons cream flour

 2.5 cups browning stock

 Melt the Irish butter in a saucepan and add the chopped onion.
 Cover and let it sweat for a few minutes.

 Stir in the flour and cook until it is slightly browned, then add the stock and herbs.

 Bring to the boil and then reduce it a little by boiling for about 5 minutes.